-The Good Business Festival is the world’s first creative-led purposeful business event.
-It is also a placemaking event designed to put Liverpool on the map internationally as a city for responsible business.
-It’s publicly funded, not-for-profit and produced as a collaboration between HemingwayDesign and Culture Liverpool.
+The Good Business Festival was concieved in 2019 as the world’s first creative-led purposeful business event, as well as a placemaking event designed to put Liverpool on the map internationally as a city for responsible business.
+It was publicly funded, not-for-profit and produced as a collaboration between HemingwayDesign and Culture Liverpool.

 In 2019 HemingwayDesign won a Liverpool City Region sponsored competitive tender process to radically rethink how business-focused events are done and develop a concept for a new kind of business conference.

 We weren’t interested in ‘thinking outside the box’.
 We wanted to leave the box to biodegrade, forget that it ever existed and build something new.